See all insights

 Hi everyone, welcome to the FileAudit Tutorial.
 We will see on this video how to receive scheduled reports by mail.

 You can set a scheduled report in two ways.
 The first is by clicking on the “Scheduled reports” tile in the FileAudit hub to create a new report.
-Alternatively, this feature can be enabled by personalizing the File Access Viewer and clicking on the “Schedule” button.
+Alternatively, this feature can be enabled by personalizing the Access Reporting and clicking on the “Schedule” button.
 You will be redirected to the same Scheduled report configuration section and in addition all previously-defined filter settings will also be imported in the first three tab settings.

 Let’s start from an empty form.
 In the “Main tab”, type the name of the report.
 The status filter determines if the access attempts were successfull, denied or both.
 Select the access type on the monitored file/folder.
 You can filter by a “User” and when available a “Source” file for the access event report.
 If desired, switch the “Raw data” to enable the generation of this report in CSV format.